 Each coach also plans community specific events with visiting recruiters, alums, and other professionals on a variety of topics; increasingly, speakers are virtual which allows on-demand access to recordings.
-OICD also collaborates with the Office of Graduate Advising and other campus teams to host at least one general professional development speaker/workshop each semester.
-Prior topics have included Negotiation, Likeability, The 8th Deadly Career Sin, and Adaptive Leadership.

-Alum Network: Graduate students are welcomed into the very engaged Agnes Scott alum network, and alums are often invited to graduate program events.
+Alum Network: Graduate students are welcomed into the engaged Agnes Scott alum network, and alums are often invited to graduate program events.
 The Summit Career Connect network of alums has over 400 members who have offered to talk to students about their careers, employers and more.
 Additionally, career coaches can make introductions to alums via LinkedIn.

-Internships: Early Career Launchers and Career Changers often find internship experiences useful to their professional growth and career knowledge.
-Many internships are featured on Handshake, and career coaches can provide additional ideas based on student interest.
+Internships: Many internships are featured on Handshake, and career coaches can provide additional ideas based on student interest.
 Please consult the Special Curricular Opportunities section for information on academic credit-bearing internships.
+For internships in the health professions, please also consult a member of the health professions advising team.
+For internships and practicum in counseling, please see the clinical mental health counseling student handbook.